History of McCartney Kessler in Timeline

 Others born on this day/year

-In 2015, McCartney Kessler, along with Emma Kurtz, won the U16 doubles title at the Orange Bowl.
+In 2015, McCartney Kessler and Emma Kurtz won the U16 doubles title at the Orange Bowl.

 November 2017: Signed with University of Florida

-In November 2017, McCartney Kessler signed on to the University of Florida on a tennis scholarship to play collegiate tennis for the Florida Gators.
+In November 2017, Kessler signed on a tennis scholarship with the University of Florida to play collegiate tennis for the Florida Gators.

-In 2022, McCartney Kessler earned the SEC Player of the Year Award, becoming the ninth player from the University of Florida to earn the award.
+In 2022, Kessler earned the SEC Player of the Year Award, becoming the ninth player from the University of Florida to achieve this honor.

-On August 12, 2024, after winning a W100 title in Landisville, Pennsylvania, McCartney Kessler reached the top 100 in the WTA rankings.
+In August 2024, after winning a W100 title in Landisville, Pennsylvania, McCartney Kessler reached the top 100 in the WTA rankings.

-On March 31, 2025, McCartney Kessler achieved her career-high WTA rankings of No. 42 in singles and No. 152 in doubles.
+In 2025, McCartney Kessler achieved her highest WTA rankings, reaching world No. 30 in singles and No. 47 in doubles.